zchking/docs/pages/katalon-studio/tutorials/shadow_dom_elements_testing.md

 A shadow DOM demo site
 ----------------------

-We’re going to use the demo site JavaScript Books [http://www.kaidez.com/samples/template-shadowdom-practice/](http://www.kaidez.com/samples/template-shadowdom-practice/).
+We're going to use the demo site JavaScript Books [http://www.kaidez.com/samples/template-shadowdom-practice/](http://www.kaidez.com/samples/template-shadowdom-practice/).

 All the books in this demo website are comprised of elements that are contained within a shadow root.
 You can validate this by inspecting a book element (right click on a book element and select Inspect to open the Chrome Developer tools).